Table of Contents

 You should know what you are getting into when you decide to take on cross-country skiing – both physically and financially.
 You will need to buy cross-country skis, poles, boots, and bindings.
 If you want to just try the sport to see if it is for you for all the coming winter seasons to enjoy, it is a good idea to go to a cross-country ski center and rent your ski gear from there.

 If you have made up your mind to pursue cross-country skiing, you can always buy your ski equipment – there is nothing better than personalized and hygienic equipment that you do not have to share with others or return when the trip is over.
 Important note, that cross-country ski gear costs significantly less than alpine equipment and sportswear.

 It is a good idea to not over-invest in your ski gear when you are starting out.
 Go for the basic quality and pricing, and once you develop a bond with this beautiful sport, you can pamper yourself with your ideal brand of ski equipment.

-As it is commonly said in snow sports, there is no bad weather, but bad clothing!
+As it is commonly said in winter sports, there is no bad weather, but bad clothing!
 Layer up so you can have a sense of warmth and breathability without feeling suffocated.
 If you feel warmer than you would like to, you can always remove a layer of clothing.